metaborg/spg/org.metaborg.spg.eclipse/README.md

 3. `org.metaborg.spg.core` depends on third-party code that is not included in the default Spoofax Eclipse installation and thus not available in the _Target platform_.
 Spoofax's way of working around this problem is by importing the `org.metaborg.spoofax.eclipse.externaldeps` project, which contains all third-party dependencies.
 I have added all `org.metaborg.spg.core`s dependencies to this project.

+## Usage

+After building the project, the update site will be located at `org.metaborg.spg.eclipse.site/target/site`.
+Use this update site in Spoofax Eclipse 2.1.0 to install the plugin.